-- 3.30 We will review and consider the level of service which Power NI provides to consumers as we develop the price control. - 3.31 The existing licence makes provision for Power NI to implement UR's 'Consumer Protection Programme', allowing the recovery of its reasonable costs of doing so through the Et term.
-For the draft determination, we will consider whether compliance with this programme should now be embedded in the company's base costs or whether it is necessary to continue to make provision for additional costs under the Et term for the current Consumer Protection Programme or future development of it.
+- 3.36 We will review and consider the level of service which Power NI provides to consumers as we develop the price control. - 3.37 The existing Licence makes provision for Power NI to implement UR's 'Consumer Protection Programme', allowing the recovery of its reasonable costs of doing so through the Et term.
+For the draft determination, we will consider whether compliance with this programme should now be embedded in the company's base costs or whether it is necessary to continue to make provision for additional costs under the Et term for the current Consumer Protection Programme or future development of it. - 3.38 In response to our consultation, one respondent noted that it was vital that Power NI receives the necessary allowances to implement and develop the Utility Regulator's Consumer Protection Programme.
+Another highlighed the need for high levels of engagement and transparency to understand and act on the views and needs of consumers.